EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 Recent studies have revealed that several mineral systems show general spatial associations with plate and craton margins.
 However, the quantitative assessment of these relationships are not well established.
 In this project, I plan to write a Jupyter notebook that performs geodesic distance calculations and the relevant quantitative tests and upload the results to GitHub as:
 1) raw data
 2) a sample notebook displaying output
-3) python scripts with documented functions
+3) python scripts with documented functions and dependencies
 4) tests

 ## Goals

-- Draw contours which represent the surface projection of a pre-defined lithospheric depth (based on various models of the lithosphere-asthenosphere boundary, LAB).
+- Generate contours which represent the surface projection of a pre-defined lithospheric depth (based on various models of the lithosphere-asthenosphere boundary, LAB).
 - Calculate the geodesic distance between each deposit point and the nearest contour and present as cumulative distribution functions (CDFs).
 - Perform two-sample kolmogorov-Smirnov (K-S) tests to assess spatial correlations.
 Results displayed graphically
-- Compare between results of both models
+- Compare results of the different LAB maps
-- Present well-documented functions that are easy to use.
+- Generalise notebook for easy-use by the public.

 ## Background and Innovation